zarkk01/postfix-calculator/README.md

-# PostFixie AI: Your Friendly Neighborhood Postfix AI-Calculator
+# PostFixie AI: Your Fun Fact Postfix AI-Calculator

 Hello there!
 Welcome to the world of PostFixie, a stack-based postfix calculator built with Java, Maven, and a dash of AI.
 PostFixie is not just any calculator, it's a calculator with a twist!